pantaSanjesh/Parpera/README.md

 ### For Database
   - We have use sqlite for data storage
-  - To access check the data i have added separate folder for database named Db 1.Firstly go into command prompt and in cmd checked in the Db path
+  - To access check the data i have added separate folder for database named Db:

+     1.Firstly go into command prompt and in cmd checked in the Db path

      2. Then write command sqlite3 Transaction.db(databasename with .db extension )

-     3. Finally write select query ,then yoy will get the result(eg.  select * from Transactions;)as Transactions is my table name.
+     3. Finally write select query ,then you will get the result(eg.  select * from Transactions;)as Transactions is my table name.
 ### More Features
 - Use TransactionDbContext to add contents to import to table.
 - Enable Authorize to make the api secured in the Controller.